-As financial assets at amortized cost held by the Group are assessed to be with low credit risk (the assessment result is the same as that in January 1, 2022), the Group measures loss allowance at an amount equal to 12-month expected credit loss.
-As the correspondent banks of the Group are with good credit rating, no loss allowance is provided.
+As financial assets at amortized cost held by the Group are assessed to be with low credit risk as of December 31, 2024 and 2023 (the assessment result is the same as that on January 1, 2023), the Group measures loss allowance at an amount equal to 12-month expected credit loss.
+As the correspondent banks of the Group have a good credit rating, no loss allowance is provided.